 Grand Canyon University has designated certain information in the education records as directory information for the purposes of the Family Educational Rights and Privacy Act (FERPA).
-Students are required to complete a Student Information Release Form, submitted to the Office of Academic Records, to control release of such information with respect to student records.
-The Student Information Release Form is good for one year, from the date of signature.
+Students are required to complete a Student Information Release Form (SIRF), submitted to the Office of Academic Records, to control release of such information with respect to student records.
+The SIRF information is sent out to students annually.
+It is the responsibility of the student to notify the Office of Academic Records if he or she would like to make any changes to their SIRF information.